OpenConextApps/php-voot-provider/README.md

 be found in the `client/vootClient.html`.
 Modify the client code to point to the correct OAuth authorization endpoint and API URL.

+# Revoking Access
 An endpoint is defined on the OAuth authorization server that can be used by the user to revoke authorization to clients at `/oauth/revoke`.
-An endpoint for the administrator is `/oauth/clients` where the registered clients can be found.
-In the future this (or a similar) endpoint will be used to (dynamically) register new clients.